 CONDENSATE DRAIN CONNECTION

-A 3/4" female NPT drain connection is supplied on the end of the condensate pan, with an alternative connection on the bottom of the pan.
+A 1" female NPT drain connection is supplied on the side of the unit and a 1" male NPT on the bottom of the drain pan for condensate piping.
 An external trap must be installed for proper condensate drainage.